GrayHatter/gr.ht/content/posts/cheating.md

 From Tarkov clearly has a cheating problem.

-Now this isn't a problem that's unique to EFT, but prevalent throughout not only all online games, but all online systems.
-The issue for EFT now is that cheating has become 'especially noticeable' in most recent patch.
+Now this isn't a problem that's unique to EFT, but prevalent throughout not only all online games, but all online systems. <!--more--> The issue for EFT now is that cheating has become 'especially noticeable' in most recent patch.
 It feels as if the baddies are winning this patch[^1].
 Not exactly ideal -- but it is something that's to be expected, because there will always be cheaters, right?
 As I write this I feel as if I should try to preempt the whole "well we can't win so we might as well give up" idea.
 The people preventing users from abusing systems, the good guys, they have to be perfect, every single time.
 Where the abusers, they only have to be right once to win any given battle.
 It's an arms race, one where even the largest online services have given up on the goal of attempting to prevent people from abusing their services.
 If even the largest, best funded services have given up on trying to prevent abuse, Why shouldn't everyone with an internet facing service cry that; "the only winning move is not to play"?
 That's because winning the fight against cheaters really doesn't matter.
 Well, kind of, let me explain.

 [^1]: [1]: Depending on who you listen to, every patch is the worst patch for cheating, this just happens to be the one where cheaters are allowed to both